 Medical Evaluation and Treatment Pathways for Brain Injuries

 The medical response to brain injuries directly impacts both health outcomes and legal claims.
-Understanding the standard diagnostic and treatment protocols helps injury victims and their families know what to expect and recognize when care falls short.

 Emergency Assessment